lenebakketeig/Zingmp3_api/README.md

     ```

 ## Note
+- All file downloaded in folder DOWNLOAD at the same path
- If there's an error or problem, please write issue out here
+- If there's an error or problem, please write issue out here
  [`zingmp3 issues`](https://github.com/hatienl0i261299/Zingmp3_api/issues)